2020 NBA Bubble: Legacy

 With the success of the 2020 NBA Bubble, the NBA decided to implement the same measures utilized there into the 2020–21 NBA G League season, dubbed as the "2021 G League Bubble" by media outlets like ESPN.
-In the G League Bubble setting, it was agreed that only 17 out of the 28 NBA G League's teams that were officially eligible for this season, as well as the newly created NBA G League Ignite (a farm team that was not initially planned to compete in the playoffs this season due to their status as a developmental team before later being allowed in for this season's playoffs due to the new format set up for their bubble setting), would compete throughout February and March 2021 in a truncated season at the ESPN Wide World of Sports Complex, similar to the NBA Bubble.
-However, their regular season gave each team 15 total games between February 10 and March 6, with no divisional or conference alignments at all during this season, before the eight best regular season teams competed in a single-elimination playoff from March 8 until the championship game on March 11.
+In the G League Bubble setting, it was agreed that only 17 out of the 28 NBA G League's teams that were officially eligible for that season, as well as the newly created NBA G League Ignite (a farm team that was not initially planned to compete in the playoffs that season due to their status as a developmental team before later being allowed in for that season's playoffs due to the new format set up for their bubble setting), would compete throughout February and March 2021 in a truncated season at the ESPN Wide World of Sports Complex, similar to the NBA Bubble.
+However, their regular season gave each team 15 total games between February 10 and March 6, with no divisional or conference alignments at all during that season, before the eight best regular season teams competed in a single-elimination playoff from March 8 until the championship game on March 11.
 The single elimination tournament ended with the #6 seed Lakeland Magic (affiliate team of the Orlando Magic) winning the G League Championship by a final score of 97–78 over the #4 seed Delaware Blue Coats (affiliate team of the Philadelphia 76ers).
 Devin Cannady was given the NBA G League Finals Most Valuable Player Award after the championship game concluded that day.